jcwilson/aladdin-demo/docs/built/_sources/development.rst.txt

 Run a component
 ===============
-For quick tests or debugging, you maybe be able to run your component with a direct ``docker run`` invocation.
+For quick tests or debugging, you may be able to run your component with a direct ``docker run`` invocation.
 Presuming your image does not use the "exec form" for its ``ENTRYPOINT`` and you are able to run arbitrary commands against it, you can run your component image.
 By default, it will mount the ``components`` directory at ``/code`` in the container.

 .. code-block:: shell